 At its core, Temporal Nexus allows different teams or services to communicate across Namespace boundaries while preserving the durability and resilience that Temporal is known for.
 Nexus allows teams to independently publish their Nexus services to a registry, allowing other teams to find and consume them.

-Before Temporal Nexus
+Temporal Before and After Nexus

 Imagine you have two teams: one responsible for handling orders and another for processing payments.
 Today, these teams might communicate via external APIs.
 With Nexus, the payment team could expose a service directly via Temporal Nexus, and the order team could consume it as part of their workflows without needing to manage API layers or worry about cross-boundary complexities.
 In the event of failures, Nexus ensures the state is retained and automatically resumed.